justincardoza/test-ease/README.md

 #### constructor(options)

-Creates a new `TestList` with an options object which can contain a `timeout` value (in milliseconds) which applies to all tests if specified.
+Creates a new `TestList` with an options object which can contain a `timeout` value (in milliseconds) which applies to all asynchronous tests if specified.
 The timeout and the whole options object are optional.

 #### add()